 I knew exactly what I was going to design!
 I chose two beautiful colors called Acadia & Yosemite which are inspired by nature’s landmarks.
 The way these colors make the stitches look is just amazing!

 I loved how soft the yarn was (you will too!) and knew it would make a perfect crochet cowl.
 This would be considered an intermediate project, but after the first few rows, you will get the hang of it and have it done in no time!

-If you think you are ready, please read on down for the full, FREE Tunisian crochet pattern!
+If you think you are ready, please read on down for the free tunisian crochet pattern!